-- Long-term storage of spent nuclear fuel at SRS that no longer has a disposition path. - Efforts to consolidate, store, and dispose of spent nuclear fuel at Hanford and INL.
+- Long-term storage of spent nuclear fuel at SRS that no longer has a disposition path. - Monitoring and characterization of degrading metal fuels at SRS. - Processing of spent nuclear fuel in H-Canyon at SRS. - Efforts to consolidate, store, and dispose of spent nuclear fuel at Idaho National Laboratory (INL).